Where To Post Apartments for Rent or Sale For Free In New York

 How Do You Make A Good House Listing?

 Home listings are meant to get your foot in the door, not sell the house for you.
-So it’s important to know what to include when you are putting together your listing.
+So, knowing what to include when you assemble your listing is essential.
 Let’s talk about the basics.

 Photos

 When you post a listing, photos are a must.
 How else are people going to fall in love with your home?
-You should try to have at least three to five high quality, accurate, and clear photos of your home in the listing.
+It would be best to try to have at least three to five high-quality, accurate, and explicit photos of your home in the listing.
 The more, the better off you will be.

-Most listings will need at least one shot of the exterior, as well as one to two shots of the interior.
+Most listings will need at least one shot of the exterior and one to two interior pictures.
 Having your photos staged and well-lit will get you the best results.
 After all, appearances are everything here.

 The Basic Information

-Every listing should include a handful of important details that will help people decide whether or not they want to bother.
+Every listing should include a handful of essential details that will help people decide whether or not they want to bother.
 This includes:

 Amenities

-Along with the nuts and bolts of your listing, you also need to add in some amenities.
-If you have central air, a safe neighborhood, a pool, or a doorman, these things can be major selling points.
-In fact, some people might even search for listings by amenities.
+Along with the nuts and bolts of your listing, you also need to add some amenities.
+These things can be significant selling points if you have central air, a safe neighborhood, a pool, or a doorkeeper.
+Some people might even search for listings by amenities.

 Contact Information